therealsphinx/support.balsamiq.com/content/sales/ordering.md

 The answer depends on the version of Balsamiq Mockups:

-*   [Subscriptions](#subscriptions) - myBalsamiq, Mockups for Google Drive, Mockups 3 for Confluence Cloud, and Mockups 3 for JIRA Cloud
+*   [Subscriptions](#subscriptions) - myBalsamiq, Balsamiq for Google Drive, Mockups 3 for Confluence Cloud, and Mockups 3 for JIRA Cloud
 *   [Licenses](#licenses) - Mockups 3 for Desktop, Mockups for Confluence Server, and Mockups for JIRA Server

 * * *